jbryois/scRNA_disease/Code_Paper/Code_GTEx/get_GTEx_input.md

 ##
 ```

-Only keep genes with a unique entrez and ensembl id
+Only keep genes with a unique entrez and ensembl id.

 ```r